 At Least a Month Before Your Program

 - The most important thing you can do is be vaccinated against COVID-19 and be up to date with all required and recommended vaccinations and boosters.
-That is why we are requiring all participants and Road Scholar Group Leaders be fully vaccinated against COVID-19 at least 14 days prior to departure and have had at least one booster shot, if eligible.
-While we will not require you to submit proof of vaccination in advance of your program, you must bring your original vaccination card with you on your program to demonstrate proof of vaccination which must also include recommended boosters if eligible.
+That is why we are requiring all participants, including children, and Road Scholar Group Leaders be fully vaccinated against COVID-19 at least 14 days prior to departure and have had at least one booster shot, if eligible.
+While we will not require you to submit proof of vaccination in advance of your program, you must bring your original vaccination card with you on your program to demonstrate proof of vaccination including booster shot, if eligible.
 We also recommend participants scan or photograph their cards and keep a digital copy somewhere that’s easily accessible should they lose or misplace their original card.
 Children attending Grandparent and Family programs are also required to be fully vaccinated against COVID-19, including having received all recommended boosters if they are eligible, and required to demonstrate proof of vaccination during the program.

 Consult with your physician and visit the Centers for Disease Control and Prevention (CDC) website to make sure you are fully aware of any vaccination requirements, potential health risks, medication you may need to take and other precautions for the prevention of illness, disease and general health issues during your program.
 If you are traveling overseas, please also review the U.S. Department of State, CDC and World Health Organization (WHO) websites for current travel advisories, health recommendations and requirements for travel abroad, and other precautions for the prevention of illness when traveling.

 Check with your airline, cruise line, or any other transportation providers to learn about any special requirements or policies they may have.
 We’ll do our best to keep you informed of any requirements before travelling, but keep in mind that requirements for your specific program and policies can change at any time, so we recommend you stay up to date as well.